 If you’re looking for a more unique and durable roofing option than traditional asphalt shingles, you have quite a few choices.
 Metal roofing can be both modern and rustic.
 Slate tiles have a natural and historic feel.
 But there’s no material that gets the Southwestern flare just right like clay, concrete, or terracotta tiles.

 Like other premium roofing materials, a tile roofing cost is twice as much or more than asphalt.
 But their distinct look, longevity, eco-friendliness, and resistance to fire and rot is worth the investment for many homeowners.
 Use the following guide to better determine whether this project is right for your budget and home.

 The material that you choose will impact both the style and budget.
 These are the primary materials used for tile roofs:

 If you’re longing for the traditional Italian or Spanish look, you may want to go for clay tiles.
 They’re also long-lasting and beautiful.
 The downside is that they are no picnic to install, and they can lose some of their color over time.
 Clay is more expensive than concrete at $2.50 to $5 per square foot, although they’re almost half as light as heavy concrete tiles.

 Unlike regular clay tiles, terracotta tiles keep their brownish-red color with age.
 They also reflect heat, which will improve insulation and, therefore, the energy efficiency of your home.
 However, these advantages come with a price tag.
-For terracotta roofing tiles, you will pay around $600 to $1500 per roofing square.
+For terracotta roofing tiles, you will pay around $6.00 to $15.00 per square foot.

-Customizing your colors, shapes, or glazes could cost you an extra $10 or more per square foot, so if you have specific preferences regarding these aspects, be sure to consider it when forming a budget.
+Customizing your colors, shapes, or glazes could cost you extra as well, so if you have specific preferences regarding these aspects, be sure to consider it when forming a budget.

 And while the average U.S. home has around 30 roofing squares, you should still measure your roof area to get an accurate estimate of how much material you will need.